pycon-mentored-sprints/community-handbook/docs/participants/01-index.md

 ## What is a mentored sprint?

 A sprint, in general term, is an event or meeting that people gather to get specific goals in a project done.
 The sprint that you are going to join will be focusing on contributing to open-source projects.
-There a lot's of different types of contribution that you may be making.
+There are lots of different types of contribution that you may be making.
 From bugs fixing to checking typos in the documentation or user testings.

 A mentored sprint is a sprint that there will be mentors.
 Usually, they are maintainers of the projects you will work on or senior contributors in those projects.
 They will guide new contributors, including setting up the developing environment or tools needed and telling them where to find relevant issues to work on.